hannobraun/caterpillar/cp3/README.md

 ## Status

-Work on this prototype is paused, while I [try another approach to the language implementation](../cp5/).
+Work on this prototype is abandoned in favor of [a new prototype with a more flexible evaluation pipeline](../cp5/).

 ## Concept